 Notice I also use this controller to display data from other instruments, in this case the wind speed.

-have installed a backup remote control, which is wireless.
+installed a backup remote control for the cockpit, which is wireless.
 The

 control is shown on the right where it is mounted when not in use.